getsentry/sentry-javascript/MIGRATION.md

 # Upgrading Sentry Feedback (beta, 7.x to 8.0)

-For details on upgrading Feedback in its beta phase, please view the [dedicated Feedback MIGRATION docs](./docs/migration/feedback.md).
+For details on upgrading Feedback from the beta 7.x to the release 8.x version, please view the [dedicated Feedback MIGRATION docs](./docs/migration/feedback.md).

 ---